rafaelschlatter/strava-flex/README.md

 # strava-flex

-## Description
+## 1. Description
 A flex dashboard to visualize your Strava activities.

-## Usage
+## 2. Usage
+### 2.1 Register app with Strava
 To run the dasboard with your Strava data you need to register and API application with Strava.

 To do so, follow the instructions here (step 1 and 2):
 <https://medium.com/@annthurium/getting-started-with-the-strava-api-a-tutorial-f3909496cd2d>

+### 2.2 Create `keys.json` file
 Create a json file with the below structure, and save it in the same directory as the `strava_flex.Rmd` file (integer values in the goals section do not require quotation marks).
+Name the file `keys.json`.
 The dashboard will pick up these values when you run it.

 ```javascript
 {